mathause/cmip_warming_levels/README.md

  * Initial publication.

 ## License

 ### CMIP5 Data License Statement

 The underlying raw data are published under the license of CMIP5.
 Terms of use for CMIP5 are applied for the derived data presented here.
 They are provided at https://pcmdi.llnl.gov/mips/cmip5/terms-of-use.html.
 Data from some modelling centres are licensed for use in non-commercial research and for educational purposes, other for unrestricted use.
 Please refer to the [terms of use for the CMIP5 modeling groups](https://pcmdi.llnl.gov/mips/cmip5/docs/CMIP5_modeling_groups.pdf) for details.
 The data should be cited by its DOI and according to the [citation recommendation of CMIP5](https://pcmdi.llnl.gov/mips/cmip5/citation.html).

+### CMIP6 Data License Statement

+The raw CMIP6 data are licensed under Creative Commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), following the [CMIP6 Terms of Use](https://pcmdi.llnl.gov/CMIP6/TermsOfUse).
+Note that some models publish the data under a non-commercial license ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
+The license for each particular model dataset can be obtained at the [ESGF CoG portal](https://esgf-node.llnl.gov/search/cmip6) as part of the data citation information.

 ## Acknowledgment